nidhishpareek/CrickBuzz-Clone/README.md

 ## Conclusions

 learning a technology is a different thing and showing what you have learnt is different thing.
-This project has given us the confidence to shoecase whatever we have learnt so far.
-This project also help us to learn those concept that can't be taught.
+This project has given us the confidence to showcase whatever we have learnt so far.
+This project also help us to learn those concept that can't be taught during class.
 Lastly I would like to thank all the team member of the group who coordinate remotely and let the project go smoothly.

 ## 🔗 Team members